Orion (ORN)

 8. Earnings Per Share

 Diving into the nuances of Orion’s earnings can give us a better understanding of its performance.
-A five-year view shows Orion has diluted its shareholders, growing its share count by 31%.
+A five-year view shows Orion has diluted its shareholders, growing its share count by 31.1%.
 This dilution overshadowed its increased operational efficiency and has led to lower per share earnings.
 Taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+Orion Diluted Shares Outstanding

-In Q3, Orion reported adjusted EPS of $0.09, down from $0.16 in the same quarter last year.
+In Q4, Orion reported adjusted EPS of $0.08, down from $0.16 in the same quarter last year.
 Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Orion’s full-year EPS of $0.33 to shrink by 31.3%.
+We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King

-Orion broke even from a free cash flow perspective in Q3.
-The company’s cash profitability regressed as it was 15.6 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+Orion broke even from a free cash flow perspective in Q4.
+The company’s cash profitability regressed as it was 4.4 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 10. Return on Invested Capital (ROIC)